-Your directors present their report together with the financial statements at the end of or from date of incorporation to 31 December 2018.
+Your directors present their report together with the financial statements at the end of or during the year ended 31 December 2019.

 Principal activities

 The principal continuing activities of the Company for the financial year were conducting research bauxite development programs in New South Wales.